sherpal8/fe-nc-news-react/README.md

 6. Step 6:
    via the CLI: \$ npm start
    (this will get this front-end project running locally on your browser on port 3000)

+7. If interested, front-end testing using Cypress via the CLI: \$ npm run cy:open
+   (this will only work if \$ npm start is currently running)

 Futher information: